Spain's Liberbank eyes IPO, bonds to fill capital shortfall

 Oliver Wyman’s stress test at the end of September identified a total capital shortfall of 53.9 billion euros among Spanish banks under an adverse economic scenario.

-Among the lenders that failed the test, four have already been nationalised: Bankia <BKIA.MC, Catalunya Caixa, NovaGalicia Banco and Banco de Valencia.
+Among the lenders that failed the test, four have already been nationalized: Bankia <BKIA.MC, Catalunya Caixa, NovaGalicia Banco and Banco de Valencia.

 Those four are already in negotiations with Brussels to be the first in line to receive funds from the European credit line in November.

-The others - Spain’s sixth-biggest private bank Popular , Banco Mare Nostrum (BMN), and the lenders that were supposed to merge with Liberbank - also presented their recapitalisation plans to the Bank of Spain last week.
+The others - Spain’s sixth-biggest private bank Popular POP.MC, Banco Mare Nostrum (BMN), and the lenders that were supposed to merge with Liberbank - also presented their recapitalization plans to the Bank of Spain last week.

 Popular’s main plan to fill its funding gap is through a capital increase of up to 2.5 billion euros, while BMN plans to transfer toxic real assets to a bad bank, sell industrial shareholdings and other non-core assets to reduce its capital needs below 500 million euros, a source close to the bank said.

-The Bank of Spain now has two weeks to examine the recapitalisation, before Spanish authorities decide how much of the European credit line they need to tap.
+The Bank of Spain now has two weeks to examine the recapitalization, before Spanish authorities decide how much of the European credit line they need to tap.

 $1 = 0.7712 euros Reporting by Jesús Aguado; editing by Tracy Rucinski and Mark Potter